openresty/lua-nginx-module/README.markdown

 **context:** *access_by_lua&#42;, content_by_lua&#42;*

-Set TCP congestion control for each request connection.
-It only works on Linux platform and if target TCP congestion is not exists, it will generate a warning log.
+Set TCP congestion control algorithm for each request connection.
+It only works on Linux platform and if the target TCP congestion does not exists, it will generate a warning log.
+Below is Linux kernel supported TCP congestion control algorithm.

+* bic kernel version between 2.6.8 and 2.6.18
+* cubic kernel version >= 2.6.19
+* reno
+* bbr kernel version >= 4.9

 [Back to TOC](#nginx-api-for-lua)